F5Networks/f5-azure-arm-templates/supported/standalone/3nic/existing_stack/README.md

 8. Agree to the terms and conditions.
 10. Click **Purchase**.

-#### Adding more than 8 public IP addresses to the deployment
+#### Adding more than 20 public IP addresses to the deployment
-The deployment template supports creation of 1-8 external public IP addresses for application traffic (first one is used for external NIC Self IP).
-Follow the steps below to add **more** public IP addresses to the deployment:
+The deployment template supports creation of 1-20 external public IP addresses for application traffic (first one is used for external NIC Self IP).
+Follow the steps below to add **more** than 20 public IP addresses to the deployment:

 - Create a new Azure public IP address resource in the deployment resource group
 - Create a new IP configuration resource (for example: *myResourceGroupName-ext-ipconfig9*) in the properties of the external Azure network interface (for example: *myResourceGroupName-ext0*)